KSDK news anchor Anne Allred has been through a rough five years

 Back at work

 Allred managed to return to work in October 2016.
-But because she still was undergoing daily dialysis, she only worked on the 10 p.m. newscast.{/span}
+Even though she was undergoing daily dialysis, she still managed to anchor the 5 p.m. and 10 p.m. newscasts.

 But early 2017 brought a shot of the best news.
 Allred told viewers in January that an old friend called her to say he was a donor match.